MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Prerequisites

+## System requirements

 You must have the following items:

-+ An instance of Microsoft Dynamics 365 for Operations update 7 or later.
++ An instance of ** Microsoft Dynamics 365 for Operations update 7 or later**.
 (You might have to apply some hotfixes.)
 You should stay current with the latest updates of Dynamics 365 for Operations.

-+ The most current version of Dynamics 365 for Sales.
-Minor mapping issues will be fixed in later versions of Dynamics 365 for Sales.
++ The **most current version of Dynamics 365 for Sales.** Minor mapping issues will be fixed in later versions of Dynamics 365 for Sales.
-+ A Dynamics 365 for Sales solution to help guarantee that the business keys work correctly.
++ A **Dynamics 365 for Sales solution** to help guarantee that the business keys work correctly.
 Work with your TAP customer contact or the product team to obtain and install the solution.
-+ An environment in the Common Data Service.
-You must also have created a database in that environment.
++ An **environment in the Common Data Service**.
+You must also have created a **database** in that environment.

+## Custom entities
+If you have a custom entity in Dynamics 365 for Sales, you do not have to do anything.
+If you have a custom entity in Dynamics 365 for Operations, you must turn on Change Tracking.
+To do this:
+1. Choose System Administration > Data Management IT > Data Entities
+2. Select your custom entity
+3. Enable change tracking from the menu.

 ## Dynamics 365 accounts